wzid/wzid/README.md

 <h1 align="Left">Hi <img src="assets/wave.gif" width="30px"></h1>

-<h4 align="Left">Hi, I'm Cameron.
+<h4 align="Left">I'm Cameron.
 I am a junior at Liberty University studying Software Engineering.
 I love to learn new things and teach people about programming. </h4>

 I'm currently looking for internships!
 Feel free to contact me at one of the links below.